Vipsania Agrippina: Issue

 Tacitus states that Vipsania was the only one of Agrippa's children to die a natural death.
-She was one of the leading women of her time, and between 21-23, her son Drusus honored her memory with statues, coins and inscriptions.
+She was one of the leading women of her time; and between 21 and 23, her son Drusus honored her memory with statues, coins and inscriptions.

 Cultural depictions

-Robert Graves' novel I, Claudius mentions Tiberius following Vipsania with his eyes after their divorce, referencing Suetonius.
-Lives of the Twelve Caesars.
-Tiberius.
-7.
+Robert Graves' novel I, Claudius mentions Tiberius following Vipsania with his eyes after their divorce, referencing Suetonius (Lives of the Twelve Caesars, Tiberius, 7).

 The television adaptation went somewhat further, the second episode included a fairly lengthy scene between Tiberius and Vipsania on the eve of her second marriage, with Tiberius upset and regretting their divorce.
 She was played by Sheila Ruskin.

 Deadline announced in December 2022 that Vipsania would be depicted once more on television screens as part of Sky and MGM+’s second season of Domina, played by actress Joelle.